Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Main Results

-\end{theorem} \begin{proof} Given in Appendix~\ref{sec:proofs}. \end{proof}
+\end{theorem} \begin{proof} Given in Appendix~1. \end{proof}

-At the fluid scale and in a fixed point, Theorem~\ref{th2} also provides the boundary scaling probability that distinguishes between a saturated and a non-saturated system.
-Specifically, if $g(x^\circ)$ does not satisfy \eqref{saturated_condition}, then no cold server exists in a fixed point but we observe that \eqref{FP_PoD_conditions1} and \eqref{FP_PoD_conditions2} imply that a strictly positive fraction of servers remain initializing, $\frac{\gamma}{\beta+\gamma}(1-\lambda)$.
-The interpretation is that there is a mass of idle-on servers that go cold but instantly become initializing.
+At the fluid scale and in a fixed point, Theorem~\ref{th2} also provides the boundary scaling probability that distinguishes between a ``saturated'' and a non-saturated system.
+Specifically, if the scaling rule satisfies \eqref{saturated_condition}, then in a fixed point there exists a fraction of idle-on servers that go cold and instantly become initializing, provided that $g(x^\circ)>0$.
+Here, the pool of cold servers remains non-empty.
+On the other hand, if $g(x^\circ)$ does not satisfy \eqref{saturated_condition}, then no cold server exists in a fixed point but we observe that \eqref{FP_PoD_conditions1} and \eqref{FP_PoD_conditions2} imply that a strictly positive fraction of servers remain initializing, i.e., $\frac{\gamma}{\beta+\gamma}(1-\lambda)$.
+Here, the interpretation is that there still exists a mass of idle-on servers that go cold but instantly become initializing while keeping the proportion of cold servers down to zero.
 This corresponds to a waste of resources because initializing servers cannot process jobs.
 In other words, a better performance may be obtained by keeping the initializing servers warm at all times (no auto-scaling); recall also that billing policies charge warm and initializing servers.
-If $g(x^\circ)$ satisfies \eqref{saturated_condition}, then in a fixed point there still exists a fraction of idle-on servers that go cold and instantly become initializing, provided that $g(x^\circ)>0$.
-However, the pool of cold servers remains non-empty and this may give a benefit in terms of performance versus operational cost tradeoffs because cold servers are not charged.